Madelen Janogy: Hammarby IF

-On 22 December 2020, Janogy moved to Hammarby IF, signing a two-year contract.
+On 22 December 2020, Janogy moved to Hammarby IF, that just had been promoted to Damallsvenskan, signing a two-year contract.
+In 2021, Janogy scored 10 goals in 21 appearances, helping the side to finish 7th in the table.
+Janogy was voted Hammarby Player of the Year by the supporters of the club.
+She was also nominated for the award of Damallsvenskan Forward of the Year, but the prize eventually went to Stina Blackstenius from BK Häcken.

+In 2022, Janogy suffered from injuries, but still managed to score 11 goals in 21 appearances, helping Hammarby finish 5th in the Damallsvenskan table.
+On 22 December 2022, Janogy signed a new one-year contract with the club.

+On 6 June 2023, Hammarby won the 2022–23 Svenska Cupen.
+Janogy scored a brace in the final, that ended in a 3–0 win at home against BK Häcken.
+The club also won the 2023 Damallsvenskan, claiming its second Swedish championship after 38 years, with Janogy scoring 12 goals in 24 appearances.
+At the end of the season, Janogy was awarded the Damallsvenskan prize Forward of the Year, while also leaving the club following the expiration of her contract.

+Fiorentina

+On 3 January 2024, Janogy joined Italian club Fiorentina on a free transfer, signing a contract until June 2026.
+She agreed to an $80.000 contract and $2.250 weekly wage.

 International career

 Janogy made her senior Sweden debut on 22 January 2019, coming on as a 61st minute substitute in a goalless draw against South Africa.
 She scored her first international goal on 31 May 2019 in a 1–0 friendly win against South Korea.
 Janogy was part of the squad for the 2019 FIFA Women's World Cup, scoring in stoppage time against Chile after subbing on in the 81st minute to help secure a 2–0 win in Sweden's opening game of the tournament.
 She made three appearances at the 2019 World Cup, all from the bench.

+On 13 June 2023, she was included in the 23-player squad for the FIFA Women's World Cup 2023.

 International goals

 Personal life

 Janogy was born and raised in Falköping.
-Her mother is Swedish and her father is from Mali, making her the first player in Swedish national team history with African roots.
+Her mother is Swedish and her father is from Mali, making her the first player in Sweden women's national football team history with African roots.
 Both Madelen and her twin sister, Victoria, are named after the princesses of the Swedish royal family.